The Best One-Cup Coffee Maker Of 2021

 The Nespresso Pixie is a higher-end single serve model that produces a barista-style result thanks to a high-pressure pump that fully extracts the flavour of the coffee beans.
 This is a great little espresso maker.
-It even made our list of the best Nespresso coffee machines.
+It even made our list of the top Nespresso models.

 What else do you get for the extra investment?
 A single serve machine that can be programmed to dispense just the strength and volume of coffee you want – if you can’t make it to your local barista and you’re willing to compromise for a fast, simple alternative, this is your best bet.

 Read our review of the Nespresso Pixie here.

 For a quick, easy, and tasty espresso, you can’t argue with a Nespresso capsule.
 The Essenza Mini is one of the fastest and tiniest Nespresso machines.
 Whether you need a morning hit to get you moving or a quick pick-me-up at the office in the afternoon, this brewer is up to the task.